Children in Years 1 and 2 are taught in Class 2 by Mrs Ashton and Mrs Todd alongside our Higher level teaching assistant Mrs Darke.

-Depending on the length of the topic, termly or half termly newsletters are sent out to parents with more details of the curriculum being covered.
+Depending on the length of our topic, a termly or half termly Planning overview and knowledge mat are sent out to parents with more details of the curriculum being covered in Class 2.

 We have recently updated our reading scheme in school to offer a variety of reading books.
 Each child in school is given weekly reading books to enjoy at home.
 The coloured sticker on the spine of the book indicates the colour band of the reading book and within each colour band there are a range of books of different genres and degrees of challenge.
-We always greatly appreciate the time parents and carers spend reading with their child at home; it has a noticeable impact on the children's reading as the school year progresses.
 In school we aim to listen to all children in class 2 read at least once a week.
 In addition to this whole class and group reading sessions are used to develop children's comprehension skills.

 The children have two P.E. lessons per week where they are taught basic skills such as throwing and catching and how to apply these to team games.
 The children are also taught dance and athletics.

 From time to time we also invite specialist coaches in to school to teach the children for either one off lessons or a series of lessons.

 During the summer term the children are given the opportunity to represent Bugthorpe School in team competitions such as three in a bucket.

 In class 2 our P.E. lessons are on a Tuesday morning with Mr Rose and a Friday afternoon with Mrs Todd.

 Spelling homework in class 2 is sent home weekly on a Wednesday.
 We highlight the importance of parents and caregivers being involved in helping their children to learn their spellings.
 Confidence in spelling allows children to write more freely and imaginatively.